 You may obtain any IRS publications by using the resource links on this page or contacting the IRS at 800-829-3676.
 Oregon forms can be obtained through the link on this page or by calling 503-378-4988.

-AARP Tax-Aide will be all virtual in 2021.
-We won't be having any in-person appointments at the library.
+Because of coronavirus limitations, FVRL will not be having any in-person tax appointments at the library.

 Q & A from AARP Tax-Aide